zama-ai/concrete/docs/dev/howto/project_setup.md

 which gmake
 ```

-It is possible to install gmake as make, check this [StackOverflow post](https://stackoverflow.com/questions/38901894/how-can-i-install-a-newer-version-of-make-on-mac-os) for more infos.
+It is possible to install `gmake` as `make`, check this [StackOverflow post](https://stackoverflow.com/questions/38901894/how-can-i-install-a-newer-version-of-make-on-mac-os) for more infos.

 On Windows check [this GitHub gist](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058#make).